-Unemployment benefit: 55% of the insured's net earnings is paid for up to 20 weeks; may be extended to 30 weeks with at least 156 weeks of coverage in the last five years; 39 weeks if aged 40 or older with at least 312 weeks of coverage in the last 10 years; or 52 weeks if aged 50 or older with at least 468 weeks of coverage in the last 15 years.
+Unemployment benefit: 55% of the insured's net earnings in the last year (or the previous calendar year, depending on the month in which the claim is filed) is paid for up to 20 weeks; may be extended to 30 weeks with at least 156 weeks of coverage in the last five years; 39 weeks if aged 40 or older with at least 312 weeks of coverage in the last 10 years; or 52 weeks if aged 50 or older with at least 468 weeks of coverage in the last 15 years.
 The duration of payment is extended by periods of participation in training provided by the Labor Market Service.
 Recipients that have completed a rehabilitation program receive benefits for up to 78 weeks.

-Family supplement: €0.97 a day is paid for each dependent.
+Family supplement: $\notin 0.97$ a day is paid for each dependent.
 The total benefit including the family supplement must not be more than 80% of the insured's net earnings.

-Supplementary benefit (income tested): The supplementary benefit raises the unemployment benefit to €857.73.
+Supplementary benefit (income tested): The supplementary benefit raises the unemployment benefit to $\in$ 882.78 a month.

 The maximum benefit is 60% of the insured's net earnings (80% including family allowances).

-The maximum earnings used to calculate benefits are €4,200 a month.
+The maximum earnings used to calculate benefits are $\notin 4,440$ a month.